 The ﬁrst question when you receive a demand for your director's personal guarantee will be is this personal guarantee valid? or can this director's personal guarantee be contested in any way - if so how?

 Who best can help you?
-IBAS prepare business banking 'cases' and investigate business banking issues - so that a defence can be made - if it is appropriate.
+IBAS prepare business banking 'cases' and investigate business banking issues - so that a defence can be properly assessed.

 If your business was forced into Lloyds Bank Business Support Unit, Royal Bank of Scotland/NatWest bank/RBS Global Restructuring Group (GRG) unit or HSBC Specialized Lending Unit - we know how they operate and how false defaults are engineered - lawyers do not have that specific experience or IBAS knowledge from such cases.
 It is also now documented that Mandatory referrals and transfers to such units were required by those banks and that any 'breakdown' of the customer relationship (whether engineered by the bank or not) was used to refer businesses to such units and that even the questioning of bank charging by the business was enough to 'trigger' the bank moving that business to what are effectively 'debt recovery units' and building up penalty fees and charging rates to drive up the debt then being claimed - so contact IBAS with your case details and let us know whether your company is still trading - or been forced into insolvency by the bank.